sapiens/SqlFu/README.markdown

 ```

 Note that the mapper should act as a singleton so it has to be thread safe.
-//todo interface
+When implementing a complex mapper you have 2 ways to do it: in the _MapType<T>_ method or in the _EmitMapping_ method.
+The first method is for normal people, the second involves emitting IL code with Reflection.Emit so it's aimed at the hardcore masochists.
+However, the second method is usually the most performant one.
+The SqlFu automapper will try to use the EmitMapping method first, but if it returns false, it will call the MapType method instead.

+**Hint** if you go for the first method and you want to set a property via reflection, use the _SetValueFast_ extension method defined in CavemanTools (used by SqlFu) and the same for the getters.